howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 Let's take a closer look again to understand what's going on:

 1. You first create the JavaScript constant called `POST_MUTATION` that stores the mutation.
 1. Now you define the actual GraphQL mutation.
-It takes two arguments, `url` and `description`, that you'll have to provide when calling the mutation.
+It takes two arguments, `url` and `description`, that you'll have to provide when invoking the mutation.
 1. Lastly, you're using the `graphql` container to combine the `CreateLink` component with the `POST_MUTATION`.
 The specified `name` again refers to the name of the prop that's injected into `CreateLink`.
 This time, a function will be injected that's called `postMutation` and that you can invoke and pass in the required arguments.

 <Instruction>